bnfour/md-mods/readme.md

 | After | ![but this is a compromise between image quality and size](readme-images/ui-tweaks/bars-mod.gif) |
 | After[*](#alternative-mode) | ![and i'm not really fond of big images that take up more space than actual code](readme-images/ui-tweaks/bars-mod-alt.gif) |

 > [!NOTE]
 > This does not include the Touhou danmaku mode, as a different texture for ~~Fever~~ Spell bar is used.
 > In Bad Apple!!'s black-and-white mode the bubbles are invisible on the Fever bar, so the mod's effect is not noticeable.

 #### Alternative mode
 By default, Fever bar's texture is modified to match the default HP bar's one.
-If `SyncHpFeverAnimAlt` is set to true, the reverse will be done: HP bar's texture will be modified instead.
+If `SyncHpFeverAnimAlt` is set to `true`, the reverse will be done: HP bar's texture will be modified instead.
 This is purely cosmetic.

 ### Notice for automatic fever
 This feature changes the "FEVER" UI text to "AUTO" if automatic fever mode is currently active: